newjersey/innovation.nj.gov/content/_projects/innovation-enjine.md

 ### Partners

--   This was a statewide initiative with more than X participating agencies.
+-   This was a statewide initiative with more than 36 participating agencies.